National Security Study Memorandum 200

 National Security Study Memorandum 200: Implications of Worldwide Population Growth for U.S. Security and Overseas Interests (NSSM200), also known as the "Kissinger Report", was a national security directive completed on December 10, 1974 by the United States National Security Council under the direction of Henry Kissinger following initial orders from President of the United States Richard Nixon.

 NSSM200 was reworked and adopted as official United States policy through NSDM 314 by President Gerald Ford on November 26, 1975.
-It was initially classified for over a decade but was obtained by researchers in the early 1990s.
-The memorandum and subsequent policies developed from the report were observed as a way the United States could use human population control to limit the political power of undeveloped nations, ensure the easy extraction of foreign natural resources, prevent young anti-establishment individuals from being born and to protect American businesses abroad from interference from nations seeking to support their growing populations.
+It was initially classified for over a decade and has been part of the public record since 1985.
+The memorandum and subsequent policies developed from the report were observed as a way the United States could encourage human population planning to slow down global population growth in rapidly growing populations of Lesser Developed Countries.
+The document describes US security interests in natural resource supplies as a motivator for assisting LDCs in curbing population growth rates.
+It contemplated that situations arising from scarcity of food and other economic preconditions for stable growth in LDCs could lead to political instability which could put in jeopardy supplies to industrialized countries of key minerals and other resources for their growth.

 Background

-Under the administration of President Richard Nixon during the Cold War, his government adopted an agenda of enforcing human population control in order to prevent the global spread of communism and under the advice of major general William Henry Draper Jr., supported the creation of the United Nations Population Fund (UNFPA) in order to establish a global source of population control to avoid an image of imperialism.
-Believing that future generations birthed throughout the world posed a danger to wealth accumulation, wealthy individuals and the US government backed a policy of global population control in an effort to avoid blame.
+Under the administration of President Richard Nixon during the Cold War, his government adopted an agenda of encouraging a reduction human population growth.
+Under the advice of major general William Henry Draper Jr., the US supported the creation of the United Nations Population Fund (UNFPA) in order to establish a awareness of population growth and encourage family planning and use of contraception.
+The memo is explicit in its concern for being misconstrued as a form of imperialism.
+Some assert that the growth of future generations birthed throughout the world posed a danger to wealth accumulation, and wealthy individuals backed the US government policy of global population control in an effort to avoid blame.
+However, the NSSM200 addressed the alarming rates of population growth and not the threat of the populations nor to capitalism, per se.

-As a result, the NSSM200 was drafted primarily by Philander Claxton and concluded that global population control was necessary to protect US economic and military interests.
-The plan was created to avoid an appearance of "economic or racial imperialism" and "not be seen ... as an industrialized country policy to keep their strength down or reserve resources for use by the rich countries", with a written goal of "fertility reduction and not improvement in the lives of people" despite instructing organizers to "emphasize development and improvements in the quality of life of the poor", later explaining such projects were "primarily for other reasons".
+As a result, the NSSM200 was drafted primarily by Philander Claxton and drew attention to the idea that global population growth was of concern to long-term US economic and other global stability interests.
+The policy recommendations to address population growth was openly concerned with the potential appearance of "economic imperialism" and should be carefully approached so as "not be seen ... as an industrialized country policy to keep their strength down or reserve resources for use by the rich countries", with a written goal of "fertility reduction."
+Local organizers were introduced to how aggressive population growth strains local economy and resources and to "emphasize development and improvements in the quality of life of the poor", later explaining such projects were for these and "other reasons".